Night terrors and nightmares

 • try having a relaxing bedtime routine

-• keep a sleep diary (including things you did during the day and evening, how you were feeling and how you slept) to help identify any causes
+• keep a sleep diary – including how long you or your child sleep for, how long it takes you to fall asleep and how you feel the next day – to help identify any causes

 • try to deal with things that might be causing stress or anxiety